wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-connect-web-app-to-saas-api.md

 	![Contact.cshtml Code Updates](./media/app-service-web-connect-web-app-to-saas-api/6-Update-View-To-Reflect-Changes.png)

-## Deploy the web application to Web Apps in Azure Websites
+## Deploy the web site to web sites in Azure Websites

-Follow the instructions available at [How to Deploy an Azure web app](/documentation/articles/web-sites-deploy).
+Follow the instructions available at [How to Deploy an Azure web site](/documentation/articles/web-sites-deploy).

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
 No credit cards required; no commitments.

-## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)